 Dr. Jake Estes is a Professor in the Vaccine and Gene Therapy Institute (VGTI) and Chief of the Division of Pathobiology & Immunology at the Oregon National Primate Research Center (ONPRC) at Oregon Health & Science University (OHSU).

-Dr. Jason Farley is an Associate Professor at Johns Hopkins University School of Nursing and a nurse practitioner in the Division of Infectious Diseases at Johns Hopkins Medicine.
+Dr. Jason Farley is a Professor at Johns Hopkins University School of Nursing and a nurse practitioner in the Division of Infectious Diseases at Johns Hopkins Medicine.
 Dr. Farley’s portfolio of research includes the development of multi-component interventions designed to improve the HIV treatment and prevention cascade of care which extends to interventions for patients with HIV and TB co-infection.
 Through innovative technological solutions, improvements and advancement of task-sharing approaches, or nurse and/or peer case management interventions, Dr. Farley’s work has a large clinical impact.
 He presently leads The Johns Hopkins HIV Prevention Trials Network (HPTN) within the School of Medicine and is the Founder of The REACH Initiative of Johns Hopkins University School of Nursing.
 He also directs the DNP/PhD Clinical Research Scientist Program.
 He is the immediate past President of the Association of Nurses in AIDS Care (ANAC), the world's largest HIV focused nursing organization.